You’ve got to take a look at these new teacher must-haves and classroom essentials!

 19. Portable Filing Accordion Organizer

-During the teaching hiring process, you’ll be in much contact with the Human Resources department, getting all of your paperwork in order.
+During the teaching hiring process, you’re often in contact with Human Resources departments, getting all of your paperwork in order.

 Keep all of those papers safe and sound in a portable filing folder.

-Label each section: medial insurance, contract, pension info., professional development, tax forms such as W-4, etc.
+Label each section: medical insurance, contract, pension info., professional development, tax forms such as W-4, etc.

 Putting all of your professional paperwork in order like this keeps you uber organized.